flightaware/firestarter/docs/database.md

 database file (located at `/home/firestarter/db/flights.db`) to persist between container restarts and allows sharing the database file with the fids component.
 Db-updater uses TimescaleDB for positions.
-TimescaleDB is a time-series database, so it is very effecient in handling time-series data like positions.
-It is also an extention of PostgreSQL, which has been fully tested in db-updater.
+TimescaleDB is a time-series database, so it is very efficient in handling time-series data like positions.
+It is also an extension of PostgreSQL, which has been fully tested in db-updater.

 When starting db-updater, it checks the database it's connected to ensure that